 How a Unique Selling Proposition Works

-Businesses create a unique selling proposition to communicate to potential buyers how their brand, product, or service stands out from the other businesses they might be considering.
-Marketers typically place their USP across their marketing assets (e.g., website, marketing emails) in an effort to get potential customers into a buying mindset during lead nurturing.
-Salespeople use the USP to craft their full sales pitch, which they can then trim down into an elevator pitch.
+Businesses create a USP to communicate to potential buyers how their brand, product, or service stands out from the other businesses they might be considering.
+USPs are used throughout sales processes by both sales and marketing teams.
+Marketers typically place their USP across their marketing assets (e.g., website, marketing emails) to get potential customers into a buying mindset during lead nurturing.
+Salespeople use the USP to craft their full sales pitch.

-Write an Engaging and Memorable USP: Once you’ve found your differentiator, write a USP that expresses the differentiator and the value it offers your customers.
+2. Write an Engaging and Memorable USP: Draft and edit a USP that expresses your differentiator and the value it offers your customers.

 To create your own effective USP, start by identifying your target audience so you can speak to their desires.
 Next, brainstorm some differentiators using various methods like interviewing your customers and examining your competition for gaps in their offerings.
 From there, pick a few of your most unique value propositions and turn them into first drafts of your USP, which you’ll then revise and A/B test.
 Lastly, use the winning USP to support your marketing and sales strategies.